kkrull/bambam/README.md

 npm run test:focus #Run scenarios tagged with @focus npm run test -- [...cucumber.js args] #Pass custom options to cucumber.js
 ```

+Cucumber scenarios can be tagged as follows, to change where data is sourced:

+- `@FileMidiSource`: Read MIDI data from an actual file
+- `@StaticMidiSource`: Build MIDI data inside the test

+See `MidiSourceHooks.ts` for details.

 ### Type-check code